Power and limitations of distributed quantum state purification

 and we arrive at the no-go theorem for maximally entangled states set $\cS_{MES}$.

-\begin{corollary}{\rm \textbf{(No-go theorem for maximally entangled states set)}} For the local depolarizing noise channel $\cN_{AB}^{\gamma_1, \gamma_2}$ with noise levels $\gamma_1$ and $\gamma_2$, there is no nontrivial $2\rightarrow 1$ LOCC purification protocol for the set $\cS_{MES}$ that contains all maximally entangled pure states. \end{corollary}
+\begin{corollary}{\rm \textbf{(No-go theorem for maximally entangled states set)}} For the local depolarizing noise channel $\cN_{AB}^{\gamma_1, \gamma_2}$ with noise levels $\gamma_1$ and $\gamma_2$, there is no nontrivial $2\rightarrow 1$ LOCC purification protocol for the set $\cS_{MES}$ that contains all maximally entangled pure states. \end{corollary} The above no-go theorems highlight the essential role of entanglement in quantum state purification.
+Without entanglement, LOCC alone is not sufficiently powerful to purify these representative sets of quantum states.

 \textit{Purifying a known state with LOCC protocol.}--- We have seen different no-go theorems for the distributed state purification.
 Then what can we do if we know more information about the noisy states?
 The simplest case is that the state set $\cS$ only has one pure state $|\cS|=1$ and the state is known.
 This case is trivial in the global purification setting, because the global purification protocol can directly prepare the target state $\psi$.
 However, such a problem is nontrivial in the distributed computing paradigm, as it is impossible to prepare the state $\psi$ via an LOCC protocol as long as $\psi$ is entangled.
 In Theorem~\ref{theo:go_theorem_for_arbitrary_state}, we show that a nontrivial distributed purification protocol exists if the target state $\psi$ is known.